Menu

 Featured Events

-Kwinana Library are bringing together curious minds to read, watch, and listen to authors, poets, artists, and creatives to advance our understanding and actions for a better world.
+Kwinana Library and Climate Justice Union are bringing together curious minds to read, watch, and listen to authors, poets, artists, and creatives to advance our understanding and actions for a better world.

-Next up is our 'Barriers and Biases' Bunuru session which will be held at Kwinana Library on Wednesday, February 18 from 6-7pm, click here to RSVP.
+Next up is our 'This Changes Everything' Djeran session at Kwinana Library, Wednesday April 29 from 5.30-7pm, click here to RSVP.

 Other sessions will be held on the following dates: